brandonhilkert/sucker_punch/README.md

 # Sucker Punch

-Sucker Punch is a Ruby asynchronous processing using Celluloid, heavily influenced by Sidekiq and girl_friday.
-With Celluloid's actor pattern, we use do asynchronous processing within a single process.
+Sucker Punch is a single-process Ruby asynchronous processing library.
+It's [girl_friday](https://github.com/mperham/girl_friday) with syntax from [Sidekiq](https://github.com/mperham/sidekiq) and DSL sugar on top of [Celluloid](https://github.com/celluloid/celluloid/).
+With Celluloid's actor pattern, we can do asynchronous processing within a single process.
 This reduces costs of hosting on a service like Heroku along with the memory footprint of having to maintain additional workers if hosting on a dedicated server.
+All queues can run within a single Rails/Sinatra process.

+Sucker Punch is perfect for asynchronous processes like emailing, data crunching, or social platform manipulation.
+No reason to hold up a user when you an do these things in the background within the same process as your web application...

 ## Installation